 For the past few years, stereotype has dictated that a smartwatch is a luxury purchase.
-Fitbit started to change that perception with the release of the Versa, the best sub-$200 smartwatch ever to hit shelves.
+Fitbit started to change that perception with the release of the Versa, one of the best sub-$200 smartwatches ever to hit shelves.

 Still, $159 is a decent chunk of money, especially compared to what you pay for smartwatches like the $79 Amazfit Bip.
 But the Versa Lite provides the sleek style and intuitive, sophisticated software for which Fitbit is known.
 While the Versa Lite lacks some of the features you'll find on the Versa and higher-priced competitors like the Apple Watch and Galaxy Watch, budget users seeking a high-end product won't be disappointed with this watch.

 Since this review originally posted, Fitbit launched the Fitbit Versa 2 ($199), which has longer battery life, Alexa built in, and a brighter display.
 However, the price of the Fitbit Versa Lite has since dropped to $99, making it more of a bargain.
 Be sure to read our Fitbit Versa 2 review or check out our Best Fitbit page before making a decision as to which is best for your needs.